Have you ever taken a vacation and did so much that you needed another vacation as soon as you returned home?

 Not only was I not able to really enjoy those cities but I was exhausted by the end of the day.

-After a couple months of backpacking through Europe I ended up in my favorite European country.
+After a couple of months backpacking I arrived in my favorite European country.

 After 10 days of trying to kill myself I was ready for a break.

-A retreat into the mountains just relaxing is exactly what was needed.
+A retreat into the mountains for relaxing was exactly what I needed.

 TAKE A BREAK.